 Why do people enjoy and love cigars?
-Cigars allow people to cherish important occasions.
+Cigars allow people to cherish essential occasions.
 Many folks can unwind by smoking cigars.
+At the same time, others would like to pair cigars and drinks together.
 The rich scent and distinct flavor of a cigar can have a relaxing effect, removing stress and assisting you in being joyful.

 Now, let’s take a closer look at the cigar manufacturing process.

 - 1 Cigar Design

 - 4 Are Cigars Better For You Than Cigarettes?

 - 5 How Can I Cut A Cigar Without Ruining It?

 - Cap: A little, rounded piece of cigar wrapper leaf connected to the cigar’s head.
 The cap’s purpose is to keep the wrapper secure.